 The Replacements can add another milestone to their impressive, improbable legacy.

-It's still not clear where this Replacements reunion will take them beyond the current tour.
-However, with shows like their Forest Hills triumph, one stop should definitely be induction to the Rock and Roll Hall of Fame and Museum.
+It’s still not clear where this Replacements reunion will take them beyond the current tour.
+However, with shows like their Forest Hills triumph, one stop should definitely be induction to the Rock and Roll Hall of Fame.
+I can’t hardly wait.

 SETLIST: Favorite Thing / Takin’ A Ride / I’m in Trouble / Don’t Ask Why / I’ll Be You / Valentine / Waitress in the Sky / Tommy Gets His Tonsils Out / Take Me Down to the Hospital / I Want You Back / Color Me Impressed / Nowhere Is My Home / If Only You Were Lonely / Achin’ To Be / Kiss Me On The Bus / Androgynous / I Will Dare / Love You Till Friday / Maybellene / Merry Go Round / All Shook Down / Swingin’ Party / Love You in the Fall / Can’t Hardly Wait / Bastards of Young / White and Lazy / Left of the Dial / Alex Chilton // ENCORE: Unsatisfied

 **Reader Eric Fitzgerald of Brooklyn points out that the actual lyric is supposed to be "Wait on the sons of no one," a line Westerberg says he took from The Bible.
 It's even written that way in the handwritten lyrics of the song in the Rock and Roll Hall of Fame.
 However, in a 2010 Spin article, Westerberg says even he was singing "We are the sons of no one" at times.
 "I wrote it and I forgot it.
 A writer named Bob Mehr had to point it out to me."
 Now, the song has a completely different meaning, doesn't it?